 Over-provisioned commitments

 Teams often purchase maximum capacity based on worst-case scenarios rather than their true average usage.
-This defensive strategy secures performance but guarantees a massive, wasted BigQuery slot cost every single month.
-Rightsizing these commitments based on historical metadata is absolutely critical for long-term budget health.
+This defensive strategy secures performance but guarantees a substantial, but avoidable, BigQuery slot spend every single month.
+Rightsizing these commitments based on historical metadata is important for long-term budget health.

 Autoscaling inefficiencies